6 Must-dos in Dunedin, Florida

 The Sandpiper Coffeehouse is another fantastic option.
 Here you can enjoy a full breakfast along with an awesome cup of joe.
 The skillets, although a tad overpriced, are healthy and filling.
 Try the veggie skillet which is loaded with potatoes and fresh veggies.
 The decor here is super cute with various beachy type signs and knick knacks for sale.
 The cozy house setting makes it the perfect place to kick back and relax for an hour or so.
 And, if the weather permits, you can linger with endless coffee on the gorgeous patio.

 When you arrive in Tarpon, stop for some Greek food (the small community is well-known for their excellent selection as the town was settled by Greeks) and pick up a natural sea sponge (for cleaning or bathing) in the “Sponge capital of the world.”
+Do try a Baklava cheesecake at Hella’s.
 Also consider taking a dolphin adventure cruise over to Anclote Island.
 You get a little 2-for-1 on this tour – dolphin sightseeing plus the opportunity to explore a beautiful secluded island accessible only via boat.

 And if you are up for a little ride (just a few miles away via the Pinellas trail), be sure to check out John Chesnut park in neighboring Palm Harbor.
 This is one of the most beautiful parks in all of Pinellas County, not to mention a hotspot for deer and gator sightings.